 Mental health problems impose a serious and widespread health burden, yet remain a neglected and under-resourced domain of global health.
 Lack of access to safe and effective services remains a significant barrier to mental health care globally.
 Neuropsychiatric conditions, including depression, alcohol and drug dependence, bipolar disorder, schizophrenia, dementia, and anxiety disorders comprise approximately one-third of “years lost due to disability” (YLD) among people older than 14.
 Depression is the leading cause of disease burden in most regions of the world; by 2030 it is predicted to be the leading single cause of disease burden globally, particularly among women.
 With the onset of approximately half of all adult mental health disorders occurring before the age of 14, it is estimated that 20 percent of children aged 9 to 17 have a diagnosable mental health condition that impairs their ability to function.
 Mental disorders significantly compound physical illness, reducing life expectancy from communicable diseases such as HIV and tuberculosis, and promote the advance of other noncommunicable health problems such as heart disease and diabetes.
 Stigma related to mental disorders prevents those afflicted with mental illness from seeking access to mental health care, and ultimately compromises their human rights.
 Globalization and broader social phenomena such as migration and access to technology serve as key forces affecting biology, psychology, and health in contemporary society.
 Poverty compounds the factors that perpetuate mental disorders, and leaves those particularly vulnerable to illness, and lack of safe and effective treatments, without care and support.

-Innovative training fellowships housed within the Program, such as the Dr. Mario Pagenel Fellowship in Global Mental Health Delivery, have provided career development pathways for early career psychiatrists who serve as Research Fellows in the Department, interested in the academic discipline of global mental health delivery.
+Innovative training fellowships housed within the Program, such as the Dr. Mario Pagenel Fellowship in Global Mental Health Delivery, have provided a unique career development pathway for early career psychiatrists who serve as Research Fellows in the Department, interested in the academic discipline of global mental health delivery.
 Eleven fellows to date have published twenty-nine papers in global mental health delivery.
-Mental health projects nested within the HMS MMSc-GHD has brought innovative mixed methods research to build capacity at PIH global sites as well.
+Mental health projects nested within the HMS MMSc-GHD have brought innovative mixed-methods research to build capacity at PIH global sites as well.
 Examples of such projects include the study of the lived experience of severe mental illness in rural Haiti, the study of the experience of caregivers of people living with mental illness in rural Malawi, and the articulation of social factors that determine interpersonal violence in households in Chiapas, Mexico.
 The program partners directly with the University of Global Health Equity in Rwanda, supporting the development of new training programs in Psychiatry that integrate a social medicine approach and a novel executive education and leadership program in global mental health delivery in the African context.